 Be aware that it is your responsibility to follow the limits and laws governing your non-immigrant status in the United States.
 If you seek unauthorized employment your status will be compromised.

-Social Security is a U.S. government agency which is in charge of caring for retirees.
-It serves as a basic retirement plan.
 Everyone who is employed in the United States must have a social security number.
-International students are exempt from Social Security Tax.
-If this tax is being out of your paycheck, you are eligible for a refund by filing IRS Form 843.
+This number is a way for the government to track tax information, the social security card alone is not confirmation of valid work authorization.
+Please note, international students are typically exempt from having Social Security and Medicare taxes deducted from their paychecks.
+If this tax is being taken out of your paycheck, you may be eligible for a refund.
 If that is the case, contact your payroll office.

 In order to obtain a social security number, you must go to the Bridgeport Social Security Office (35 Courtland St, Bridgeport, CT 06604) and provide the following:

 Obtaining a social security number is free.
 Make sure that you get all of your documents back from the social security office.
-If you have any questions, please contact the Office of International Students.
+If you have any questions, please contact the Office of International Student Life.

 If you work in the United States and earn a salary or wage, you will likely have to pay both U.S. Federal and Connecticut State income taxes.
 Federal and State tax returns are usually due on April 15 of every year, for the earnings of the previous calendar year.
 In most cases, a percentage of your income will be withheld by your employer each month or each pay period for tax purposes.
 This "withholding tax" of the Federal government is an estimate of the taxes due on your amount of earnings.
 Every employer is required to report total earnings for the calendar year and the total amount of taxes that have been withheld.
 This report (W-2) must be sent to the employee and to the Federal government early in January of each year.

-The amount of taxes you must pay to the U.S. government and the State of Connecticut could be affected by the length of your stay in the United States, a tax treaty between your country and the United States, or your visa and the type of employment you hold, or the source of the payment you are receiving.
-By law, foreign students are only permitted to claim either 0 or 1 exemption on their W-4 forms, unless they are a married citizen of Canada, Japan, Mexico, or South Korea.
-Questions regarding exemptions, withholding, or tax treaties should be directed to either the Payroll Office or the Internal Revenue Service.
-Also see Internal Revenue Publication 519.
+The amount of taxes you must pay to the U.S. government and the State of Connecticut could be affected by the length of your stay in the United States, a tax treaty between your country and the United States, your visa and the type of employment you hold, or the source of the payment you are receiving.
+Questions regarding exemptions, withholding, or tax treaties should be directed to the Payroll Office.

-As an F-1 international student you are allowed to work on campus.
+As an F-1 international student you are allowed to work on campus beginning in your first semester.
 You are employable by any office of Fairfield University, faculty, or staff.
 Keep in mind that you may also seek employment with Sodexho (campus dining service), as long as you work on the Fairfield University campus.
-You may only work part-time on campus.
+You may only work part-time on campus during the school semesters.
 Part-time is defined as 20 hours or less.
-You are not allowed payment for any work exceeding 20 hours.

-Some of the places on campus seeking to hire international students are:
+Some of the places on campus you may find employment at are:

 Recreation Complex - Ext.
 4140